MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ## Introduction

 In this example, you will learn how to add Python scripting to your User Interface.
-The network used in [Chapter V](tutorials/dataobjects/contours/contourexample5/) will be used for creating the Macro Module.
+The network used in [Chapter V](tutorials/dataobjects/contours/contourexample5/) will be used for creating the Macro module.

 ## Steps to do
 ### Creating the macro module
 First, we condense the example network into a macro module and then we create a panel for that module.
 To create a macro module use the
 Project Wizard, which you find under {{< menuitem "File" "Run Project Wizard" >}}.
-Select *Macro Module* and press *Run*.
+Select *Macro module* and press *Run*.

 Now, you have to edit:
 1. Name: The name of your module